 Mason Dixon Bourke Street

-The sandwich shop takes its name from the Mason Dixon line, which traditionally marks the division between the northern and southern states of the USA.
+Sandwich shop Mason Dixon takes its name from the Mason Dixon line, which traditionally marks the division between the northern and southern states of the USA.
 Owner Garett Huston grew up around the States, so the menu features items from above and below the line.
 It’s cultural unification through sandwiches.

-The larger space at the Bourke Place food court has room for a fryer, bolstering the diversity of sides on offer.
-Onion rings and bacon cheese grits are new, and French fries set themselves apart with a Cajun spice mix.
+Sides include onion rings and bacon cheese grits, and French fries set themselves apart with a Cajun spice mix.
 Slaws and sauerkraut are on offer alongside a daily special salad.
 Pastries, sweets and Ben and Jerry’s ice-cream are also available.

 The Americana doesn’t let up with the drinks.
 Coffee by Dimattina is given the drip treatment.
 Soda, from Dr Pepper to root beer, is displayed on the counter alongside huge jars of pickles.